-The size and composition of the Board of Directors and the combined experience and expertise should reflect the best fit for the profile and strategy of the Company.
-Gender diversity was below the goals as set out in article 2:276 section 2 of the Dutch Civil Code, however with effect from 20 March 2018, the Company complies with the gender diversity goals.
+The size and composition of the Board of Managing Directors and the combined experience and expertise should reflect the best fit for profile and strategy of the Company.
+With effect from the 20 March 2018, the Company complies with the gender diversity goals set out in article 2:276 section 2 of the Dutch Civil Code.